kunnan/kunnan.github.io/_posts/2017-03-10-CocoaPods私有仓库的创建.md

 ---
 layout:     post
 title:      making_private_cocoapods
-subtitle:   use a private Spec Repo to do sharing components across projects
+subtitle:   use a private Spec Repo to do sharing components across projects：deploy Podspecs to your own private specs repo with` pod repo push REPO [NAME.podspec]`
 date:       2017-03-10
 author:     BY
 header-img: img/post-bg-iWatch.jpg